 Lavender can be used in many ways—diffuse at bedtime for better sleep, or apply diluted in your favorite carrier oil to soles of feet for peaceful interactions, or to temples for anxiety and irritability.

-Geranium for Hormone and Inflammation Control
+3. Geranium for Inflammation Control

 Not only is geranium a joyful rosy scent, it can improve adrenal function, thereby returning balance to your hormones.
 It fights inflammation by reducing pro-inflammatory cytokines.
 Use in conjunction with cilantro and tangerine oils, and apply a massage blend in your favorite carrier oil to small of back.